 To meet the most basic human needs of the disadvantaged — housing and employment — by providing education, training and mentoring in the property management industry, quite often as resident managers.
-The program seeks to break the cycle of poverty, substance abuse, and domestic violence by instilling pride and marketable skills in single parents — bringing families home again.
+The program seeks to break the cycle of poverty, substance abuse, and domestic violence by instilling pride and marketable skills in our participants — bringing families home again.

 San Diego County Necessity for Service